Coastal Carolina vs. Appalachian State NCAA Football Odds, Plays and Insights | October 20, 2021

 - In Coastal Carolina's six games this year, it has four wins against the spread.

-- The Chanticleers have an ATS record of 4-1 in their five games when favored by 3.5 points or more so far this season.
+- So far this season, the Chanticleers have been installed as favorites by a 3.5-point margin or more five times and are 4-1 ATS in those games.

-- Coastal Carolina's games this year have gone over the total in two out of five opportunities (40%).
+- Coastal Carolina's games this year have hit the over on two of five set point totals (40%).

-- Coastal Carolina is 4-1 against the spread and 6-0 overall this season when the team puts up more than 23.5 points.
+- Coastal Carolina is 4-1 against the spread and 6-0 overall in games when it records more than 23.5 points.

-- In games that Coastal Carolina picks up more than 379.8 yards, the team is 4-1 against the spread and 6-0 overall.
+- When Coastal Carolina picks up more than 379.8 yards, the team is 4-1 against the spread and 6-0 overall.

-- The Chanticleers have three giveaways this season, while the Mountaineers have eight takeaways .
+- The Chanticleers have turned the ball over three times this season, five fewer than the Mountaineers have forced (8).

 - Find the latest spread and moneyline odds for Coastal Carolina at SISportsbook.